ulsin/ulsin-omnium-demo/readme.md

 Total is never out of sync

-Also added a test project with `WebApplicationFactory` tests to display competency of how to get test coverage even of the controller whilst having the code being run as unit tests that are getting
+Also added a test project with `WebApplicationFactory` tests to display competency of how to get test coverage even of the controller whilst having the code being run as unit tests that can be included in normal CI/CD test runs

-I didn't bulletproof the tests as much as I could have, but it was more as a proof of concept, as I've seen not many know of the `WebApplicationFactory` feature, and I did achieve 100% test coverage (at least per the `dotCover` plugin), which felt nice.
+I didn't bulletproof the tests as much as I could have, but it was more as a proof of concept, as I've seen not many know of the `WebApplicationFactory` feature.
+However, I did achieve 100% test coverage (at least per the JetBrains `dotCover` plugin), which felt nice.

-Also, could have used primary constructors but decided not to, as they can seem strange to some, and hides use of conventional private readonly fields.
+I could have used primary constructors but decided not to, as they can seem strange to some, and hides use of conventional private readonly fields.

 Also, I wrote this readme in english, as when I am coding I often hop into the language gear, but I have no issues writing and reading code and documentation in both english and norwegian

+Hope I answered the task in satisfactory manner,

 Ulrik Bakken Singsaas